Tax refund is an amount US taxpayers will get as a refund on their income tax, if the tax they owe is less than the sum:

 - Exact refund amount shown on your return

-If you don't receive your refund within 28 days from the original IRS mailing date shown on Where's My Refund?, you can start a refund trace online.
+If you don’t receive your refund within 28 days from the original IRS mailing date, you can start a refund trace online.

-If Where's My Refund? shows that IRS was unable to deliver your refund, you can change your address online.
+If the report online shows that IRS was unable to deliver your refund, you can change your address online.